Chethandc2014/swagger-wiki/Coding-Standards.md

    }
 ```
 Reason:
 It's more common-practice to have the curly-bracket that declares scope on the same line as the statement.
-LoadUI used new-line scope earlier and not single-line, but has since being integrated into ReadyAPI been conforming to the single-line standard.

 ####Block-less loops and if-statements
 **Do this**